What is penis injury, swelling or pain

 You can fracture your penis if too much force is put on it while it's erect, including during sex or when masturbating.
 You might hear a crack or a pop.
 As there is no bone in the penis, you can't have a broken penis the way you might have a broken leg.
 However, the soft tissue in the penis can tear, causing a bruised penis and pain.
-A fractured penis needs urgent surgery, preferably within six hours of the fracture.
+A fractured penis needs urgent surgery, preferably within 6 hours of the fracture.

-The penis can also become hard and swollen due to Peyronie's disease.
-The condition can cause the penis to be painful, bent or less flexible.
+The penis can also become hard and swollen if you have Peyronie's disease.
+This condition can cause the penis to be painful, bent or less flexible.
 Peyronie's disease usually gets better on its own.

-If you have penis swelling or injury, here's how you can look after yourself.
+If you have penis swelling, injury or pain, here's how you can look after yourself.